Mayor Pro Tem

 Each year, the Council elects one of its members to serve as Mayor and one as Mayor Pro Tem for a one-year term.
 The Mayor serves as the official representative of the City for all legislative and ceremonial purposes.
 The Mayor is the presiding officer at City Council meetings and executes legal instruments and documents.
 However, the Mayor is not vested with administrative authority.
 The Mayor Pro Tem serves in the Mayor’s absence.

 City Council Members represent the City on various boards and committees.
-For a list of those committees and the appointed representative, click here (PDF).
+Here is the 2018 list of committees and the appointed representative (PDF).

 The regular meeting of the City Council is a vital part of the democratic process in the conduct of the City's affairs.
 It is at Council meetings that laws, policies and basic decisions are made for the government of Dana Point.
 All meetings of the City Council are open to the public and citizens are encouraged to attend to learn more about how the City operates.
 City Council meetings are held in the Council Chamber, City Hall, 33282 Golden Lantern, Dana Point, CA 92629, at 6:00 p.m., on the first and third Tuesdays of each month.
 Special meetings are called as necessary by the Mayor, or by a majority of Council Members, and noticed at least 24 hours in advance.
-For a current meeting schedule, click here.
+Here is the current meeting schedule.

 The City Council agenda is the official order of business at Council meetings.
 Items for the agenda are prepared and submitted to the City Council by the City Manager and staff.